Connecticut Police Search A Trash Facility For Missing Mother Of Five, Jennifer Dulos

 — Carmen Chau (@CChauFOX61) June 6, 2019

-Even as the weeks pass by and Dulos has not yet been found, the New Canaan police have no intention of losing hope.
+Even as the weeks pass by and Jennifer Dulos has not yet been found, the New Canaan police have no intention of losing hope.
 This is why law enforcement, for a second time, focused their attention on a Hartford trash plant on Friday in search of her body.

 “We will not rest until we find Jennifer,” New Canaan Police Chief Leon Krolikowski said in a statement released Friday.

-Meanwhile, Norm Pattis, the New Haven attorney that will be representing Fotis, urged the public to wait and see how the case pans out before they make up their minds regarding Fotis’ guilt.
+Meanwhile, Norm Pattis, the New Haven attorney that will be representing Fotis Dulos, urged the public to wait and see how the case pans out before they make up their minds regarding Dulos’s guilt.

 “The state has wedded itself to the proposition that he’s the killer.
 We are challenging that proposition and we are seeing where the evidence leads in our view,” he said during a recent interview.